mullvad/mullvadvpn-app-tests/README.md

 # Create or edit configuration
 # Use SSH to deploy the test runner since the image doesn't contain a runner
-test-manager set macos-ventura tart ventura-base macos \
+cargo run --bin test-manager set macos-ventura tart ventura-base macos \
     --architecture aarch64 \
     --provisioner ssh --ssh-user admin --ssh-password admin

 # Try it out to see if it works
-#test-manager run-vm macos-ventura
+#cargo run -p test-manager run-vm macos-ventura

 # Run all tests
-test-manager run-tests macos-ventura \
+cargo run --bin test-manager run-tests macos-ventura \
     --display \
     --account 0123456789 \
     --current-app <git hash or tag> \